 What the Filipinos and their government feel about this “threat” belongs in a separate article.
 (Though it’s a rare Filipino who hasn’t a wee drop of Chinese blood careening in his veins on account of some intermarriage despite the historical mutual distrust between the two peoples.)
-This one here is about the Chinese New Year in a “foreign” land!
+The present article is simply about the Chinese New Year in a FOREIGN land!

 Chinese New Year is the most important festival for the Chinese communities in the Philippines, lasting as long as two weeks – as it does in other Chinese communities around the world and China of course.
 The lunar calendar marks this year as the Year of the Fire Rooster.
 Celebrations will begin on the eve of the New Year, 27 January, and ends on 2 February.
 The New Year falls on the 28th of January and will last till the 15th of February of the following year.
 Chinese establishments, notably but not exclusively Chinese restaurants, are festooned with the ubiquitous red Chinese lanterns.
 Each day of the festival is celebrated with different events which, on the other hand, are quite predictable: Dragon parades, fireworks to drive away the bad and unlucky spirits, copious banquets to rival Western bacchanalia in affluent homes. . .

-Like everywhere else where there is a Chinese community, no matter if it’s only a community of a small family in a remote village, the underpinning of the celebrations is to attract prosperity, good fortune and closer family ties.
+Like anywhere where there is a Chinese community, no matter if it’s only a community of a small family in a remote village, the underpinning of the celebrations is to attract prosperity, good fortune and closer family ties.

 In this day and age of the Internet, many young Chinese have begun receiving red envelopes online!

-The bigger the Chinese presence in towns is, the grander the celebrations are, to the extent that some streets are closed off to vehicle traffic during the events despite the fact that, for the moment at least, the New Year is still not listed as an official public holiday in the Philippines.
+The bigger the Chinese presence in towns is, the grander the celebrations are, to the extent that some streets are closed off to vehicle traffic during the events despite the fact that the New Year is an official public holiday in the Philippines.

 Here are some morsels of the Chinese animal zodiac